 Clunie Range Angus Stud is owned and operated by the Guest Family with breeding headquarters located at ‘Springfield’ Wallangra New South Wales while also having a breeding operation at ‘Loch Craig, Taroom Queensland.

-As the Guest family have always been commercial cattle producers there is an obvious focus on those aspects.
-Our family were breeding Angus cattle long before they became the dominant breed or the trendy breed.
-We have always focused on the traditional traits that the breed has been renowned for, functional, easy doing fertile with a good temperament.
+The Guest Family are fourth generation breeders and have been breeding Angus cattle long before they became the dominant breed.
+Focusing on the traditional traits that the breed has been renowned for, functional, easy-doing, fertile with good temperament.